Americans consume nearly 600 million pounds of Halloween candy per year, most of

 If you still would rather hand out packaged candy, at least – at the VERY least – opt for palm oil free treats.
 A lot of the candy that we consume is terribly destructive to endangered species’ habits.
 Orangutans, Sumatran tigers, and Sumatran elephants

-have all been effected by deforestation due to palm oil farming.
+have all been affected by deforestation due to palm oil farming.
 Palm oil production and farming practices have also been found to violate many human rights and worker’s rights

 .
 Because of the cheapness of this product – almost half of the goods we consume contain it.
 Avoiding it can be tricky considering that companies do NOT have to disclose verbatim “Palm Oil” on their ingredients list.
 To keep it simple – here is a list of candies that are either made with no palm oil or are made with sustainable palm oil.
 Download the full list HERE